 1.8 Whenever you provide personal data, we are legally obliged to use your information in line with all applicable laws concerning the protection of such information; including the Data Protection Act 2018, and the UK-GDPR (referred to as the “Data Protection Laws”).

-1.9 This privacy notice also forms part of our terms of business but is not intended to override them.
-This notice may be amended or updated from time to time and any revisions will be posted to this page.
+1.10 This privacy notice also forms part of our terms of business but is not intended to override them.
+This notice may be amended or updated from time to time and the new version will be indicated at the bottom of the page.